forcePanda/Flow-Repo/Apex Actions/Upsert Records/README.md

 # Flow Action: Upsert Records
-An apex action that enables you to upsert record in a Flow.
+An apex action that enables you to upsert a record in a Flow.

 ### Input/Output(s) for component